What Mistakes You Should Avoid In A California Sex Crime Case

 What Does The Defense Have To Prove In A Sex Crime Case?

 Fortunately, in a sex crime case in Los Angeles, the defense doesn't have to prove anything.
-It's the prosecutor that has the responsibility to prove not just sex crime cases, but also any criminal case in LA County.
+It's the prosecutor that has the responsibility to demonstrate not just sex crime cases, but also any criminal case in LA County.

 That's not how our American system works; that's not right, and there is a presumption of innocence.
 The prosecutors must prove their case beyond the reasonable doubt, or you should be found not guilty.